Hybrid system

-Such a contact model does not incorporate magnetic forces, nor gluing effects.
-When the complementarity relations are in, one can continue to integrate the system after the impacts have accumulated and vanished: the equilibrium of the system is well-defined as the static equilibrium of the ball on the ground, under the action of gravity compensated by the contact force $\lambda$.
-One also notices from basic convex analysis that the complementarity relation can equivalently be rewritten as the inclusion into a normal cone, so that the bouncing ball dynamics is a differential inclusion into a normal cone to a convex set.
-See Chapters 1, 2 and 3 in Acary-Brogliato's book cited below (Springer LNACM 35, 2008).
-See also the other references on non-smooth mechanics.

 Hybrid systems verification

 There are approaches to automatically proving properties of hybrid systems (e.g., some of the tools mentioned below).
 Common techniques for proving safety of hybrid systems are computation of reachable sets, abstraction refinement, and barrier certificates.

 Most verification tasks are undecidable, making general verification algorithms impossible.
 Instead, the tools are analyzed for their capabilities on benchmark problems.
 A possible theoretical characterization of this is algorithms that succeed with hybrid systems verification in all robust cases implying that many problems for hybrid systems, while undecidable, are at least quasi-decidable.

 Other modeling approaches

 Two basic hybrid system modeling approaches can be classified, an implicit and an explicit one.
 The explicit approach is often represented by a hybrid automaton, a hybrid program or a hybrid Petri net.
 The implicit approach is often represented by guarded equations to result in systems of differential algebraic equations (DAEs) where the active equations may change, for example by means of a hybrid bond graph.

-As a unified simulation approach for hybrid system analysis, there is a method based on DEVS formalism in which integrators for differential equations are quantized into atomic DEVS models.
-These methods generate traces of system behaviors in discrete event system manner which are different from discrete time systems.
-Detailed of this approach can be found in references [Kofman2004] [CF2006] [Nutaro2010] and the software tool PowerDEVS.